alanCrtl/image-gallery/readme.md

 # Features

-* Open an folder of images
+* Open a folder of images
 * Tiling format
 * loads on scroll
 * area for observing in detail a selected image